aefarrell/aefarrell.github.io/_posts/2021-06-19-building_infiltration_eg2.md

 ## Final Remarks

-The results of the scenario speak to something the previous discussion noted, namely that after the cloud has passed the indoor concentration exceeds the outdoor concentration and so an important reponse, post release, is not just when to shelter in place but when to stop.
+The results of the scenario speak to something the previous discussion noted, namely that after the cloud has passed the indoor concentration exceeds the outdoor concentration and so an important response, post release, is not just when to shelter in place but when to stop.

-The worst case indoor concentration far exceeded the ERPG-3 limit, however it was still signifcantly lower exposure than had one been standing outside.
-But once the chlorine had leaked into the building it would take hours to fully clear purely by natural ventillation.
-At that point it would be far more prudent to leave the building and to turn the ventillation system back on.
+The worst case indoor concentration far exceeded the ERPG-3 limit, however it was still significantly lower exposure than had one been standing outside.
+But once the chlorine had leaked into the building it would take hours to fully clear purely by natural ventilation.
+At that point it would be far more prudent to leave the building and to turn the ventilation system back on.
 Identifying when this is the case is an interesting problem, because there are no guarantees that the emergency outside the building is fully resolved merely because the toxic release has passed.
 So one must balance the risks of sheltering in a place that is no longer safe versus evacuating into a potentially dangerous environment.
 In such a scenario it may be prudent to have indoor and outdoor air monitoring in the shelter in place location and a store of emergency escape respirators, though a better solution would be to move the shelter in place to a safer location.

 These two examples cover two extremes of building infiltration, the forest fire smoke looked at enormous clouds that take hours to pass and this chlorine example covers very concentrated clouds which pass in under a minute.
 Most real scenarios at a chemical plant or other facility are likely to be between these extremes, but the same tools would apply.